GoBoat London Paddington: Review and Tips

 GoBoat Sunset Ride on Regent’s Canal

-It’s been the perfect afternoon.
+It’s been the perfect afternoon on Regent’s Canal on GoBoat London.

 GoBoat London Paddington - Regent's Canal - Simone Says GO! - Travel blog